 The GL 750 netbook is powered by an ARM-based 533MHz Freescale i.MX31 processor, comes with 128 or 256MB RAM, up to 8GB SSD, 3 USB 2.0 ports, Ethernet connector, microphone and headphone jacks, and a 4-in-1 card reader.
 Sascha estimates a battery life of up to 2.5 hours.

-Like a variety of other low-end netbooks, a.k.a smartbooks, introduced at COMPUTEX 2009, the GNB GL 750 runs the Linux based Google Android operating system and includes the complete environment as known from Google Android phones like the HTC Magic G2.
+Like a variety of other low-end netbooks, a.k.a smartbooks, introduced at COMPUTEX 2009, the GNB GL 750 runs the Linux based Google Android operating system and includes the complete environment as known from Google Android phones.